-- A particular book might take off in a genre, and suddenly a whole rebranding exercise takes place by other publishers to take advantage of being able to offer something similar to readers who loved the bestseller.
+- A particular book might take off in a genre, and suddenly a whole rebranding exercise takes place by other publishers to take advantage and offer something similar to readers who loved the bestseller.

-- A single title book might be followed up in later years by a book that means the original story has turned into a series, and so it’s essential to show this message to readers by way of similar book covers (which is what I did when White Gold turned out to be so popular and I ended up publishing Under Fire 18 months later).
+- A single title book might be followed up in later years by a book that means the original story has turned into a series, and so it’s essential to show this message to readers by way of similar book covers.

 Now, the new cover still has echoes of the older version so readers who have already devoured Will Fletcher’s story won’t be confused into buying it again, but those of you who like Kay Hunter will recognise the font used for the title and my name.